 - a.
-The company has not set targets for reducing its CO2e emissions which are compatible with a maximum of 1.5° warming, which cover all its direct and indirect emissions (scope 1, 2, and at least 80% of scope 3) and verified or being verified by a recognised bodv. - b.
-The company does not publish intermediary reduction targets. - c.
-The company does not detail the measures to be taken in order to reduce its CO2e emissions or their contribution to the achievement of its objectives. - d.
-The measures taken by the company to reduce its CO2e emissions are considered inadequate. - e.
-The company does not disclose the capital expenditure required (Capex) to achieve its CO2e reduction targets.
+The company has not set targets for reducing its CO2e emissions which are compatible with a maximum of 1.5° warming, and which cover at least 80% of all its direct and indirect emissions (scope 1, 2 and 3). - ethos

-f.
+- b.
+The CO2e emission reduction targets have not been verified or are not being verified by a recognised body. - c.
+The company does not publish intermediary reduction targets. - d.
+The company does not detail the measures to be taken to reduce its CO2e emissions or their contribution to the achievement of its objectives. - e.
+The measures taken by the company to reduce its CO2e emissions are considered inadequate. - f.
+The company does not disclose an estimate of the required investment ("Capex") and other financial impacts associated with achieving its CO2e reduction targets. - g.
 The company does not commit to publishing an annual report on the implementation of its strategy.